sleibrock/beachalyzer/README.md

 Output will typically look like this (included in this project is a test file you can try it out on).

 ![beaches are expensive](https://raw.githubusercontent.com/sleibrock/beachalyzer/master/doc/2015-09-27-230632_676x232_scrot.png)

+# Defense Strategies

+If you need advice on defensive upgrades, check out the Strategies.md file.